tigrisFR/playground-file-tx/README.md

 - start your back-end app via `python run.py` (don't forget to `source myenv/bin/activate` and `deactivate` your venv before and after)

 Then you'll be able to have clients make request to your back-end via the HTTPS endpoint exposed by your ngrok tunnel, **but don't forget to update the list of allowed origins in your *__init__.py*:** `CORS(app, resources={r"/*": {"origins": allowed_origins}})`

+## Additional considerations:

+For the authentication via JWT bearer token to work, scripts assume a `JWT_SECRET_KEY=df6d8g...` (no need for quotes) is provided in an python .env file in the project root directory.
+Similarily for generating invite codes, the local commands provided by *local_utils_invite_codes.py* assume that a `INVITATION_MASTER_KEY` is provided in the same .env file.
+The commands in local_utils_invite_codes.py allow to locally generate and retrieve invitation codes stored in the app's DB.